OneMain Financial hosted its first "Made on Main Street" event on April 21, 2018, with an exciting public art project and festival in Goldsboro, NC.

 Coordinators also announced during the festival that Maximillian Mozingo, a painter and muralist; Jamil Burton, a painter and illustrator; and Brandon McCullar, a metal artist; were chosen by residents to create the final wall mural.
 Their mural pays tribute to the African-American music trails of North Carolina.

-Six additional communities across the country will receive "Made on Main Street" community action grants.
-The next event took place on July 22, 2018, in Painesville, OH.
+Six additional communities across the country will received "Made on Main Street" community action grants in 2018.
+Click here to learn more.